fastruby/blog/_posts/2020-05-05-churn-vs-complexity-vs-coverage.markdown

 author: etagwerker
 ---

 Churn vs. Complexity analysis is a great way to find insights about the maintainability of a project.
-Two of my favorite authors have written great articles written about the Churn vs. Complexity graph:
+Two of my favorite authors have written great articles about the Churn vs. Complexity graph:

 - [Getting Empirical about Refactoring](https://www.agileconnection.com/article/getting-empirical-about-refactoring) by Michael Feathers
 - [Breaking up the Beheamoth](https://www.sandimetz.com/blog/2017/9/13/breaking-up-the-behemoth) by Sandi Metz

 This two-dimensional graph can be very useful in finding the files that are the hardest to maintain in your application.
 In this article I will explain:

 1. How you can calculate these metrics and use them in your legacy project
 1. How code coverage metrics can guide your technical debt's collection efforts

 <!--more-->

 <h2 id="churn">Churn</h2>

 Churn by itself is a useful metric.
 It will tell you which files are the ones that are constantly changing.
 Change takes time, so they are costing you and your team money.

 It will make you wonder: